 Bear in mind that ECPC works slightly differently for Shopping and Hotel campaigns than it does on Search and Display.
 Learn how to set up ECPC for Shopping campaigns.
 Or learn about ECPC for Hotel campaigns.

-- From your Campaigns tab, click on the name of the campaign that you want to work with.
+- Click the name of the campaign that you want to work with.

-- Choose Manual CPC bidding from the drop-down, and select the Enable Enhanced CPC option.
+- Select Manual CPC from the drop-down menu, and select the Enable Enhanced CPC option.

-- When you choose ECPC, AdWords automatically sets your ad rotation setting to "optimise for conversions", even if it's currently set to "optimise for clicks".
+- When you choose ECPC, Google Ads automatically sets your ad rotation setting to 'Optimise', even if it's currently set to 'Do not optimise'.

 - Select Save.